 - An electric shaver will be safer than a razor.

 - Using a tub is harder and more challenging than a shower.
-But if you must use a tub, put a special bathtub seat at the rim so he can get in and out easier.
-For safety, the tub or shower should have grab bars, non-slip floor strips, a shower stool, and a hand-held showerhead.
+But if you must use a tub, put a special bathtub seat at the rim so they can get in and out easier.
+For safety, the tub or shower should have grab bars attached to the walls, non-slip floor strips, a shower stool, and a hand-held showerhead.

-- Make sure wheelchair brakes are on and the footrests out of the way before you help him move to the shower seat.
-Let him take his time.
-If he wants to wash himself, stay nearby in case he needs help.
+- When moving them into the shower, make sure the wheelchair brakes are on and the footrests are out of the way before you help them move onto the shower seat.
+Let them take their time.
+If they want to wash themself, stay nearby in case they need help.

-- Put out bathing supplies before you start.
+- Put out the bathing supplies before you start.
 A long-handled brush can make washing easier.
-He can put on a terry cloth robe and non-skid slipper socks (or aqua socks) after bathing so he doesn't need to dry off with a towel.
-Smooth on lotion to keep his skin from drying out.
+They can put on a terry cloth robe and non-skid slipper socks (or aqua socks) after bathing so they doesn't need to dry off with a towel.
+Smooth on lotion to keep their skin from drying out.

-- If you are helping her dress, tell her what you are doing first so you don't startle her.
-If she is dressing herself, lay out her clothes and have her sit while she's putting them on.
-Have a footstool there for putting on socks and shoes.
-She should use her strong arm to dress her weak side first and to take clothes off her weak side first.
+- If you are helping them dress, tell them what you are doing first so you nothing comes as a surprise.
+If they are dressing themself, lay out their clothes and have them sit while they are putting them on.
+Have a footstool there do they can put their feet on it and make it easier to put on socks and shoes.
+They should use their strong arm to dress their weak side first and to take clothes off their weak side first.

 - Dressing is easier for stroke survivors if they wear loose-fitting clothes in soft fabrics, slip-on shoes, elastic waistbands, and clip-on earrings and ties.

 - If swallowing or chewing is an issue, puree foods or prepare soft foods like mashed potatoes, eggs, cottage cheese, and soup.
 Try nutrition drinks and liquid supplements if they are not eating enough.